supamasS/cater-mate/README.md

 - As an admin, I want to delete an ingredient so that it is removed from the list.

 ## Technical Challenges
+- Thymeleaf can only return a single object with the form submission
+  - An example was in the CartController @PostMapping("/addToCart/{menu_item_id}") - both the cart information and the menu item are needed by the controller so it can add the menu item to the cart.
+  - The solution was to send the cart back as a model but send the menu item id with the path variable, then query the database for the menu item in order to get name & price.

+- The original design was to have the order and checkout pages combined in one page but things become too complicated in a single page with @PostMapping required both for adding an item to the cart (which is saved to the database in case the cart gets abandoned) and submitting customer information.
+  - The solution was to split them out into 2 pages which made the implementation much easier to understand.

 ## Lessons Learned
+- Defining the project scope that is small enough to accomplish in the given time frame is critical to success.
+- Project management and setting priorities and daily goals using a tool like Jira was very helpful.
+- Making decisions quick and getting implementation done early then having time to go back to improve things was a lot better than taking a long time to try to make a perfect decision and running short on time.

 ## Future Improvements
+- Add functionality for an admin to create, read, update, delete the following:
+  - ingredients
+  - list of ingredients with associated amount for each menu item.
+  - a kitchen pick sheet after the order is submitted
+- Allow customers to log in as users, save the following customer information and use them for the order:
+  - first name
+  - last name
+  - address
+  - phone number
+  - credit card information
+- Add invoice-related functionality:
+  - create an invoice in pdf format
+  - email an invoice to the customer
+- List menu item with associated total quantity ordered so that the business owner knows which menu items are popular.